sidekickrobotics/MistyTwoSkills/README.md

 **paceBackAndForth** - Misty paces back and forth

 **pretendCoinToss** - Misty acts out a coin toss and says heads or tails

+**takeDepth** - Using the Occipital Sensor to obtain different depth values

 **whoForHalloween** - Misty suggests different costumes